jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

             index + 1
         }
     }

+    // Check if animation has completed (used for non-looping animations like Jump) pub fn is_complete(self, current_index: usize, timer_finished: bool) -> bool {
+        current_index >= self.last && timer_finished
     }
+}
 ```

 The `AnimationClip` struct stores just two numbers: the `first` and `last` frame indices for a specific animation sequence.
 The `new` method calculates these indices from the row, frame count, and atlas width.

 The `start` method returns where the animation begins.
 The `contains` method checks if a given frame index belongs to this clip (useful for detecting if we've wandered into the wrong animation).
 The `next` method advances to the next frame, automatically looping back to the start when we reach the end.

+ The `is_complete` method checks if we've reached the last frame and the timer has finished—this is crucial for non-looping animations like Jump, where we need to know when to transition back to Walk.

 **Connecting Clips to Controllers**